SalishSeaCast/tools/bathymetry/README.md

-The IPython Notebooks in this directory are for manipulating and visualizing bathymetry netCDF files.
+The Jupyter Notebooks in this directory are for manipulating and visualizing bathymetry netCDF files.

 The links below are to static renderings of the notebooks via